bishaldhimal4444/Cloud_Cost_Optimization_WhiteNotes/Networking/README.md

 Best practice guidance for monitoring and optimizing cost of commonly used core networking services and features.

 ### 1. Amazon VPC:
-**-	Gateway VPC endpoints:** Provide reliable connectivity to Amazon S3 or Amazon DynamoDB without requiring an internet gateway or a NAT device for your VPC.
+- **Gateway VPC endpoints:** Provide reliable connectivity to Amazon S3 or Amazon DynamoDB without requiring an internet gateway or a NAT device for your VPC.
 Gateway endpoints do not use AWS PrivateLink, unlike other types of VPC endpoints.
 There is no additional charge for using gateway endpoints.
-**-	Interface VPC endpoints:** You can use interface endpoints to privately and securely access AWS services, internal application services or SaaS services that are running outside of your VPC.
+- **Interface VPC endpoints:** You can use interface endpoints to privately and securely access AWS services, internal application services or SaaS services that are running outside of your VPC.

 ##### Amazon VPC Optimization Techniques
 -	For workloads within the same region, if your destination service is either S3 or DynamoDB, utilize Gateway endpoints if possible.